 You can change the guideline color from the Fonts and Colors page in Tools/Options.
 Look for "Guideline" in the Text Editor category:

-For VS 2017 and VS 2019, the position of guidelines can be overridden via settings in .editorconfig files.
+For VS 2017 and above, the position of guidelines can be overridden via settings in .editorconfig files.

-You can also set the guideline style like this:
+You can set the guideline style like this:

 As shown, you can have different styles for different file types.
 There are three different drawing styles:

 As the examples show, colors may be named or in RGB or ARGB (hexadecimal) format.
 The available color names are from WPF's Colors collection (System.Windows.Media.Colors).

 As the following example shows, you can set the style for each guideline separately.
 Three guidelines are defined.
 The first two define custom styles.
 The third, at column 132 doesn't specify a style, so it will be drawn using the default style which, if not specified via

 Note: When guidelines are set via .editorconfig they override any other guidelines set via the context menus or command window.

 These commands may also be accessed from Visual Studio's Command Window